nepttune/nepttune/DOC.md

 # Initialization

 First time setup requires some extra effort - download of `composer.json` and other necessary [docker](#docker) files.
-One your project is set up, you dont have to follow this procedure again.
+Once your project is set up, you dont have to follow this procedure again.

 1. Create script with following content in projects directory and run it.
 ```